VeritasSoftware/xUnit-Addons/README.md

 xUnit allows you to run code before each test using the `BeforeAfterTestAttribute`.

-But, you cannot run `asynchronous code` which is needed in many situations.
+But, you cannot run `asynchronous code` using this attribute.
+This is needed in many situations.

-To solve this problem, I have created a custom abstract xUnit attribute `BeforeAsyncAfterSyncTestAttribute`.
+To solve this problem, I have created a custom abstract xUnit attribute `BeforeAsyncAfterSyncTestAttribute`,

+inheriting from `BeforeAfterTestAttribute`, that allows you to run asynchronous code before each test or group of tests.

 First, inherit from this attribute and create a class for each test.